wyngjf/ik/doc/Constraint IK INSTRUCTIONS.md

 The `<project_dir>` is `~/workspace/ik/exercise/`

-- go to project directory
+- go to project directory, press 'shift+alt+T' to open a new terminal.
+(To open a new tab, use 'ctrl+shift+T')
 ```shell
 cd <project_dir>
 ```